OI-wiki/i18n/docs/search/index.md

 There are many ways to optimize search, such as reducing the state space, changing the search order, pruning, etc.

 Search is the basis of some advanced algorithms.
-In OI, pure searching is often a method to get partial points, but there are very few topics that you can get full marks for through pure search.
+In OI, pure searching is often a method to get partial points, but there are very few problems that you can get full marks for through pure search.

 ## Classic problems